Misba0019/ExpressIntro/README.md

 - [Express.js](https://expressjs.com/)
 - [EJS](https://ejs.co/) (for templating projects)
 - [Bootstrap](https://getbootstrap.com/) (included via static files)
-- Modern web browser

 ---

 ## How It Works

-- Each folder is a separate Express app.
+Each folder is a separate Express app.
 - Routes are defined in `index.js` for each project.
 - EJS templates in the `views` folder render dynamic content.
 - Static assets (CSS, JS, images) are served from the `public` folder.